bruno222/wip/README.md

 The solution is to **SYNERGIZE YOUR AI**.
 Combine the best of AI with the intellect of humans.

+## Architectural Overview

+The below is an overview of the various services involved as well as the order of operations.

 ![Basic Overview](https://raw.githubusercontent.com/bruno222/wip/main/docs/images/basic_overview.png)

+## Operating at Capacity
+Below is what it could look like a with a fully trained agent simultaneously supporting 5+ conversations happening with the AI Assistant.

 ![Operating at Capacity](https://raw.githubusercontent.com/bruno222/wip/main/docs/images/enhanced.png)